Germans & German-Americans in The American War of Independence

 (left side text)

-German-Americans Fight for Independence-John Adams’ letter of 6 July 1775 to James Warren provides a most vivid image of one of thousands of German-Americans willing and anxious to fight for American independence:
+John Adams’ letter of 6 July 1775 to James Warren provides a most vivid image of one of thousands of German-Americans willing and anxious to fight for American independence:

 A few Minutes past, a curious Phenomenon appeared at the Door of our Congress.
 A German Hussar…in his Uniform and on Horseback, a forlorn Cap upon his head, with a Streamer waiving from it half down his Waistband, with a Deaths Head painted in Front, a beautiful Hussar Cloak ornamented with Lace and Fringe and Cord of Gold…a Light Gun strung over his shoulder…a Turkish Sabre…by his Side-Holster and Pistols upon his Horse-In short the most warlike and formidable Figure, I ever saw.

 In 1776, the roughly 275,000 German-speaking colonists constituted the largest non-English group among the approximately 2.5 million people living in the thirteen rebellious colonies.

 On 31 October 1774, Joseph Hewes, North Carolina’s delegate to Congress, wrote that “Germans who compose a large pat of the inhabitants of this province are all on our side; the